travelnxt/appacitive-docs/index.md

 ```
 #### Deleting a user along with all connections to it

-You can pass an optional query string parameter called `deleteconnections` with its value set to `true` to also delete all connections associated with the user object you want to delete.
+You can pass an optional query string parameter in the delete call called `deleteconnections` with its value set to `true` to also delete all connections associated with the user object you want to delete.

 ** HTTP headers **